UDOOboard/Neo-Docs/docs/01_Introduction/00_Introduction.md

 </p>
 <hr/>

-<h3>What you must not do with UDOO NEO</h3>:
+<h3>What you must not do with UDOO NEO:</h3>

 <ul><li>Never provide the GPIOs with more than 3.3V in input</li>
 <li>Never keep the board in touch with metal while it's powered up</li>
 </ul>

 <h3>Lineup</h3>

-The UDOO NEO retail lineup consists of three models
+UDOO NEO retail line up consists of three models

 <img src="../img/udoo_neo_versions.jpg" alt="alt text" class="img-responsive" >